riceissa/issarice.com/wiki/individual-transparency.md

 - The argument from observation of elites: e.g. mathematical elites [have a small online presence](http://lesswrong.com/lw/hky/the_paucity_of_elites_online/), people tend to become more secretive as they acquire resources (?), etc.
+- Being transparent requires effort: you probably have to change your workflow to put more things online, spend more time checking over things to make sure they aren't misleading or easily misinterpreted.
+- The most lucrative opportunities tend to involve signing non-disclosure agreements, working behind closed doors, working as part of a larger team where individual contributions are difficult to discern, etc. (?)
+  Insofar as this is true, *being capable of radical transparency is an indicator of not taking up on these opportunities*.

 # See also